 New developments and products in avionics, specifically about aircraft electronics in the cockpit.

 Honeywell SPZ 8000 symbol generators in more than 90 Falcon 900s would have to be replaced if the FAA enacts a proposed AD.
-The FAA said that during approach, the quantity of data being processed may cause the EFIS display to flash or go blank.

 A jury ordered Universal Avionics to pay Honeywell $5.5 million in damages for violating a patent related to Honeywell’s original (pre-“enhanced”) GPWS.
-The same jury last month ruled in favor of co-defendant Sandel Avionics.
-All three firms build terrain awareness and warning systems (TAWS) and have been locked in a lawsuits over TAWS patents since 2002.

-As reported last month in AIN, under FAA requirements civil jets must be equipped with ELTs starting this month.
-U.S. operators have been advised to consider installing 406-MHz units because satellite monitoring of 121.5-MHz units is scheduled to end in 2009.
+As reported last month in <b>AIN</b>, under FAA requirements civil jets must be equipped with ELTs starting this month.

 While it’s unlikely the FAA will push back this month’s deadline for the installation of ELTs in virtually all corporate jets, the agency might allow opera